anishsingam/An-Employee-App/README.md

-# Employee App Project by Synechron
+# Employee App Project by Synechron using Angular JS